Lenny32/VTMSwansongSavegameEditor/README.md

-# VampireTheMascaradeSaveGameEditor
-SaveGame editor for Vampire the Masquerade Swansong
+# SaveGame editor for Vampire the Masquerade Swansong

 Allows the edition of some properties :